scinos/yarn-deduplicate/README.md

 It will deduplicate `library@^1.1.0` and `library@^1.2.0` to `1.3.0`

-`fewer`
-It will try to minimize the number of installed versions by trying to deduplicate to the version that satisfies most of the ranges first.
+`fewer` will try to minimize the number of installed versions by trying to deduplicate to the version that satisfies most of the ranges first.
 For example, with the following `yarn.lock`:

 ```text
 library@*: